Logo What's After the Movie

 What significant event had the Sullivan family recently experienced before moving to America?

-Discover the awards and nominations received by In America.
-Explore the history of In America and its cast and crew.
+Discover all the awards and nominations received by In America, from Oscars to film festival honors.
+Learn how In America and its cast and crew have been recognized by critics and the industry alike.

 76th Academy Awards 2004